 Methods of procurement, receipt, unpacking, and distribution of chemicals establish a means by which chemical purchases and deliveries can be reviewed and approved.
 A pre-purchase review is used to evaluate new hazards introduced by the procurement of a chemical not previously used in the department.
 A pre-purchase review can also be used to minimize the quantities of chemicals purchased, thereby reducing the magnitude of risk.
-Minimum quantities of chemicals that are no longer needed should be disposed in an appropriate manner.
-The following procedures outline the procurement, receipt, unpacking, and distribution of chemicals used in the Department of Chemistry and Department of Biology and apply to the Chair of the Chemistry or Biology Department, faculty, Laboratory Technicians and the departmental Chemical Hygiene Officer (CHO).
+Minimum quantities of chemicals consistent with normal laboratory needs and requirements should be maintained.
+Unused chemicals that are no longer needed should be disposed in an appropriate manner.
+The following procedures outline the procurement, receipt, unpacking, and distribution of chemicals used in Harper College's laboratories.